 Smart campaigns can also run on Google's search partner sites or on Google Display Network sites.
 These sites partner with Google to show Google ads, including ads running as part of Smart campaigns.

 On our search partners' sites, your ads can appear on search results pages, on site directory pages or on other pages related to the person's search.

 Search partners are part of Google's Search Network.
 In addition to our search partners, the Search Network also includes Google sites such as Google Search, Google Maps, Google Shopping and Google Images.

 Smart campaign ads can serve on Google Maps as long as a Google My Business listing is associated with the Smart campaign.
 Learn more about Google My Business.

 For certain types of businesses in some countries, your Google ads can appear on the Google Display Network.
 This means your ads can appear on sites partnered with Google that have content related to your business.
 This allows you to expand your advertising exposure beyond search, as well as reach customers who are viewing content that is relevant to businesses like yours.

 Ads in your Smart campaigns are automatically matched to websites based on the business product or service that you selected.
 With Smart campaigns, you won't be able to select individual sites where your ads can appear.

 Steve creates a Smart campaign for his wedding photography business.
-Ads in his campaign can appear for customers in his neighborhood when they read online blogs about wedding planning, wedding cakes, or other content related to weddings.
+Ads in his campaign can appear for customers in his area when they read online blogs about wedding planning, wedding cakes or other content related to weddings.